A temple devoted to mothers -- and breasts

 (And to think some sons even struggle to remember to call dear ol' ma on her birthday.)

-"That's why the town is called Kudoyama -- 'Nine Times Mountain'," says Annan.
+"That's why the town is called Kudoyama -- 'Nine Times Mountain'," says Annen.

 Hiking the Choishi Michi trail

-Jison-In marks the entrance to Kumano Kodo's Koyasan Choishi Michi trail -- known in English as the Koyasan Stone Marker Path.
+Jison-In marks the entrance the Koyasan Choishi Michi trail -- known in English as the Koyasan Stone Marker Path.

-Designated a site of national importance in 1977, it's made up of 180 "choshi," or stone markers, each of which features five tiers to represent the principle elements of the esoteric Buddhist universe.
+Designated a site of national importance in 1977, it's made up of 180 "choishi," or stone markers, each of which features five tiers to represent the principle elements of the esoteric Buddhist universe.

 Stone marker number 180, at Jison-in, marks the start of the pilgrimage route.